spxbhuhb/adaptive/lib/lib-app/doc/guides/Application.md

 - `example` is the top-level directory of the module.
 - `api` contains service API interface definitions.
-- `app` contains the application module definition classes, see [How to write an application module](guide://).
+- `app` contains the application module definition classes, see [Writing an application module](guide://).
 - `lib` contains function shared by components across the module
 - `model` contains the data model of the module, typically Adat classes and enumerations.
 - `server` contains server fragment implementations.